joepvgenuchten/IEC-CIM-in-OWL/README.md

 # Naming Conventions
 - Classes                                             -> ClassName
 - attributes (whatever their representation in OWL)   -> ClassName.attributeName
-- enumerated individual                               -> ClassName.individualNameN
+- enumerated individual                               -> ClassName.individualName
-- associations                                        -> AssociciationName
+- associations                                        -> SourceClassName.AssociciationEndName

 Note: unfortunately IEC-CIM is not consistently unique in its attribute- enumeration-, and association naming.
 This means tha In case of attribute and enumeration naming prefising the ClassName is necesary to ensure uniqueness.
 In the case of association names